google/skia-buildbot/launch.md

   to your binary (the `host` flag is not necessary if you do not use the login package):
 ```
---log_dir=/var/log/logserver
---graphite_server=skia-monitoring:2003
---host=<DNS name>.skia.org
+--logtostderr
 ```
-- Add your server to `push/skiapush.conf` and include `logserverd`, `pulld`, and the name given to your package in your `build_release` script.
+- Add your server to `push/skiapush.conf` and include `pulld`, and the name given to your package in your `build_release` script.
 Commit the change, build a new `push` release, push `pushd`, run your build_release script, and push any out-of-date packages to your instance.
+- Add metrics endpoints to `prometheus/sys/prometheus.yml` for both the app and `pulld` if this is a new server instance.
 - Add configuration for your service's domain name to `skfe/sys/skia_org_nginx`.
 Commit the change, build a new `skfe` release, and push `skfe-config` to `skfe-1` and `-2`.
 Your service is now live on the Internet.
 - Add prober rules to `prober/probers.json`.

     - Ideally, probe all public HTML pages and all nullipotent JSON endpoints.
       You can write functions in `prober/go/prober/main.go` to check the response body if desired.
-    - Probe `<instance name>:10000` to confirm that pulld is running and `<instance name>:10115` to confirm the logserverd is running.
-(Note that these are GCE instance names, not DNS names.)

 - Add additional stats gathering to your program using `go.skia.org/infra/go/metrics2`, e.g. to ensure liveness/heartbeat of any background processes.
 You can add stats to see graphs on [mon.skia.org](https://mon.skia.org/) even if you do not plan to write alerts for these stats.

-- Add alert rules to `alertserver/alerts.cfg`.
+- Add alert rules to `prometheus/sys/alert.rules`.
+The alerts may link to a production manual, PROD.md, checked into the application source directory.
 Examples:
     - All prober rules.
     - Additional stats from metrics2.

+- Some general metrics apply to all instances and may not need to be added explicitly for your application, such as:
     - Too many goroutines.
     - Free disk space on the instance and any attached disks.

 - Test prober rules and stats locally using a `prober` running locally and checking the probers `/metrics` page.
 Build a new `prober` release and push `prober`.
-Build a new `alertserver` release and push `alertserverd`.
-Check that alerts are working correctly.
+Push prometheus and check that alerts are working correctly.
 - Tell people about your new service.
 - Be prepared for bug reports. :-)